59310-0610-XX CINQAIR 10MG/ML Solution (TEVA RESPIRATORY)

 Symptoms throughout the day

 SABA use for symptom control occurs several times per day

 Exacerbations requiring oral systemic corticosteroids are generally more frequent and intense relative to mild or moderate asthma

-Must be used for add-on maintenance treatment in an individual regularly receiving both medium to high-dose inhaled corticosteroids PLUS another controller medication (e.g., long acting beta-2 agonist, etc.)
+Must be used for add-on maintenance treatment in an individual regularly receiving both medium to high-dose inhaled corticosteroids PLUS another controller medication (e.g., long acting beta agonist, leukotriene modifiers, etc.)